sw3103/movemouse/README.md

 Path to the Windows PowerShell script file (.ps1).
 ###### Wait
 Tells Move Mouse whether to wait for the script to complete/close before continuing.
-WARNING: Long running/unstable scripts may cause Move Mouse to hang or freeze.
+> :warning: Long running/unstable scripts may cause Move Mouse to hang or freeze.
 ###### Hidden
 Hides the script execution from the user.
 #### Sleep